dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 The oranges are washed and then squeezed to extract the juice, which is later pasteurised at a high temperature.

+The oranges are washed and then squeezed to extract the juice.After that, it will be pasteurised at a high temperature.
+(應該可以但我會ㄧ)
 ---

 ### **9. Task 1 Map 描述**